wicai24/RepE-pref-learning/README.md

-# Run experiments on CAIS Cluster
+## Instructions

 1. **Adjust Training Settings**:
-   Edit the training parameters in `code/run.sh` as needed.
+   Edit training parameters directly in the `train_job.sbatch` script if needed.

 2. **Run the Job**:
    Submit the job using the following command: